MicronJetTM – Hollow microneedles for intradermal injection

 - Blebs of >6 mm were observed 99% of the time, evaluated in over 1,000 injections on more than 800 subjects4-9

-- Less painful and intimidating than a regular needle and syringe, with the potential for improved compliance1,8,9
+- Significantly less painful and intimidating than a regular needle and syringe, with the potential for improved compliance1,8,9

 - Pediatrics applicability, as demonstrated by large Phase III study on 6-week-old infants7

-- Smallest hollow needle in the market allows for a nearly painless injection1,8,9
+- Smallest hollow needle in the market allows for a practically painless injection1,8,9

 3 Simple Application Steps illustrations